 The Rothschild family is one of the most infamous and wealthiest families in the world, and the numerous members all have one relative from the 1700s to thank for the enormous private fortune they possess today.
-Over two centuries ago, the family's net worth was bigger than anyone else's in the world.
-While they got their start in banking, the Rothschild family today continues to accumulate wealth through numerous business enterprises and transactions.
+However, while they got their start in banking, the Rothschild family today continues to accumulate wealth through numerous business enterprises and transactions.

-Anyone who accumulates such a large amount of money is a cause of fascination.
+Anyone who accumulates such a large amount of money is a source of fascination.
 As a result, Rothschild family conspiracy theories are common.
-Many believe the family is responsible for some of the world's most notable events, including the assassination of a U.S. president and the genocide of millions of people.
+Some conspiracy theorists believe the family is responsible for some of the world's most notable events, including the assassination of a US president and the genocide of millions of people.
 There is also a Rothschild Illuminati conspiracy theory circulating online that refuses to go away.

-The Rothschilds' wealth can be traced back to Mayer Amschel Rothschild, a Jewish personal banker in Germany in the 18th century who worked with royalty and governors of the German state Hesse-Kassel.
+The Rothschilds' wealth can be traced back to Mayer Amschel Rothschild, an 18th-century Jewish personal banker in Germany who worked with royalty and governors of the German state Hesse-Kassel.
 Mayer was raised in a Jewish ghetto.
-His father died of smallpox when he was 11, and his mother died the following year.
+His father died when he was 12, and his mother died the following year.
 He learned about banking and foreign trading after interning with a firm in Hanover, Germany, at the age of 13.
 In 1760, Mayer launched a banking business in Frankfurt.
 Before long, he amassed a large sum of money.

-Mayer's Five Sons Established A Banking Empire Across Europe
+Mayer's Five Sons Innovated The Banking World All Across Europe